SublimeLinter/SublimeLinter/docs/settings.rst

 .. note::

     Be sure you are **not** putting the ``"SublimeLinter"`` object inside the ``settings`` object.
 They should be sibling objects in the root document.

-Unlike user settings, project settings are not filled in by |sl|; you are responsible for adding any settings you wish to apply to files in the project.

 .. _settings-tokens: